JoseBenavidesB/Calendar-RestApi/README.md

 # Backend for App Calendar

-Used technologies: Node.js, Express, Express-validator, MongoDb, Mongoose
+## Used technologies:

+Node.js, Express, Express Validator, MongoDB, Mongoose, Postman, Git, Bcrypt.js, JsonWebToken, Moment.

 Follow this link to see the documentation: